free-ghz/static-image-gallery/readme.md

 $ pdm run html
 ```

-This uses the jinja template in `templates/index.html` to completely overwrite the `index.html` in the project root.
+This uses the jinja template in `templates/index.html` to generate a gallery file.
+It and all its requirements are copied into the `public/` folder.

-Now you can host the entire dang project and it will just work.
-It will also expose a bunch of build artifacts but that's your problem.
-I know it's unfortunate and i am working on some way of solving this.
+Copy the contents of this folder onto your webhost or whatever.

 ## Gallery design

 A templating engine called _jinja2_ is used to generate the html from a _template_, in our case `templates/index.html`.
 This is basically a regular html file, but with some special commands that allow you to access the metadata of an image or series (these concepts are discussed above).
 By building this file to be an example of a single image in a single series, the `pdm run html` step repeats that example using the metadata from the latest json file in `states/`.

+Anything in `templates/` but index.html will be copied into `public/` on site generation.
+This should make it _fairly_ convenient to build your html design there.

 ## Adding new metadata types